luarocks/lua-style-guide/README.md

 Follow [these guidelines](http://hisham.hm/2014/01/02/how-to-write-lua-modules-in-a-post-module-world/) for writing modules.
 In short:

-* Always require a module into a local named after the last component of the module’s full name.
+* Always require a module into a local variable named after the last component of the module’s full name.

 ```lua
 local bar = require("foo.bar") -- requiring the module